Sagar1329/Nifty-predictor/README.md

   Yahoo live candles are normalized to IST before processing.

   Prediction latency of 30–90 seconds after candle close is normal due to data provider delays.

+## 27-12-2025

+- **Prediction Horizon & Semantics**

+This project predicts directional market movement over a fixed future horizon, not individual candle behavior or exact prices.

+- **Candle Resolution**

+ - All data is based on 5-minute candles

+ - Features are constructed from the last 10 candles (~50 minutes)

+- **What Does a Prediction Mean?**

+For every prediction made at time T (a 5-minute candle close):

+The model predicts the net directional movement over the next 15 minutes, i.e. from T → T + 15 minutes.

+This is implemented by comparing:

+ - Close price at time T

+ - Close price at time T + 15 minutes (3 × 5-minute candles ahead)

+- **Target Classes**

+The prediction target is a 3-class trend label:

+ - UP
+  Price increases by more than +0.05% over the next 15 minutes

+ - DOWN
+  Price decreases by more than −0.05% over the next 15 minutes

+ - SIDEWAYS
+  Price change stays within ±0.05% (noise zone)

+This thresholding logic is used both during training and evaluation.

+- **Rolling Predictions (Important)**

+  Predictions are generated every 5 minutes, each with its own independent horizon:

+  Prediction Time (T)	          Evaluated Against 11:00	                          11:15 close
+  11:05	                          11:20 close
+  11:10	                          11:25 close

+  There is no fixed global window like “11:15–11:30”.

+  Each prediction answers:

+  “Where will price be 15 minutes from now relative to the current close?”

+- **What the Model Does NOT Predict**

+ - Exact future price

+ - Single candle direction

+ - Intra-candle high/low

+ - Trade execution signals

+ - The model is designed as a directional bias signal, suitable for:

+ - Filtering trades

+ - Aggregation with other signals

+ - Decision support systems

+- **Why Evaluation Uses 5-Minute Candles**

+ - Although the horizon is 15 minutes:

+ - The dataset resolution is 5 minutes

+ - A 15-minute horizon equals 3 future candles

+ - Ground truth is derived directly from historical price movement

+ - This ensures:

+ - No data leakage

+ - Exact alignment with training logic

+ - Realistic intraday evaluation

+- **Summary**

+ - Prediction time: current 5-minute candle close

+ - Prediction horizon: next 15 minutes

+ - Evaluation: close(T + 15m) vs close(T)

+ - Labels: UP / DOWN / SIDEWAYS

+ - Predictions are rolling and overlapping

+ - This design mirrors how real intraday trend models are built and evaluated.